Are you looking to increase your social media engagement? Let me tell you, these days it’s not an easy thing to do.

 The audience on each platform is different and expects a certain kind of behaviour, you feel me?
 Let’s look at an example.

-If you post prank videos on LinkedIn, you won’t get any serious engagement.
 People there are professionally oriented, so you can make an infographic to go “LinkedIn viral.”

 So yeah, think of a strategy before getting to work.
 Don’t overthink it though.